undefinedDarkness/ss/README.md

 - Dmenu mode  ✔
 - Add icon support to dmenu mode
 - Better documentation
+- Preview support for file finder source
+	implemented but is ugly need to fix
+	and need image support
 - More advanced results than just icon / text / callback  - Support exists but need to implement for some of the backends
 - A configuration system - Might not implement not sure
 - File preview support for the file finder
+- Clear non initial items when search entry becomes empty
 `grep -r 'TODO' .`

 ## Documentation